 I don’t typically crave jam.
 But in the summer, with delicious ripe fruit and berries, it’s more appealing.
 Right before traveling to Europe, our entire apricot tree ripened at once.
 Totally serious, the whole tree!
 I made some coconut-apricot bars using my raspberry-coconut oatmeal bar recipe if you check out my Instagram feed you will see those beauties, but the rest I made into apricot quick jam.

 Quick jam is a fresh jam that does not go through the sterilization/preserving process.
 The way I see it, it’s the CliffNotes of the jam world.
 My grandmother spent all summer sterilizing and making jam that could last all year.
 I know myself too well: I am far too impatient, opting for an easier apricot quick jam instead.

-Quick Jam: Whole or cut fruit cooked with sugar just like regular jam, but it is does not go through the sterilization and canning process and thus only keeps, refrigerated, for 2-3 weeks.
+- Quick Jam: Whole or cut fruit cooked with sugar just like regular jam, but it does not go through the sterilization and canning process and thus only keeps, refrigerated, for 2-3 weeks.

 Apricot quick jam (or any other type of quick jam) is a great way to make fresh, delicious jam anytime without too much effort.
-If you are a jam fan who has never tried making the quick version, I encourage you try, it could not be easier.
-I swirled some apricot quick-jam in a bowl of overnight oats one morning and it was out-of-this world delicious.
+If you are a jam fan who has never tried making the quick version, I encourage you to try, it could not be easier.
+I swirled some apricot quick-jam in a bowl of overnight oats one morning and it was out-of-this-world delicious.